nubenetes/awesome-kubernetes/docs/devsecops.md

 - [==medium.com/@pratyush.mathur: Secrets Management Using Vault in K8S==](https://medium.com/@pratyush.mathur/secrets-management-using-vault-in-k8s-272462c37fd8)
 - [hashicorp.com: Kubernetes Vault Integration via Sidecar Agent Injector vs. CSI Provider](https://www.hashicorp.com/blog/kubernetes-vault-integration-via-sidecar-agent-injector-vs-csi-provider) In this post, you will explore the different methods of integrating HashiCorp Vault with Kubernetes and learn how to choose the best solution for your use case.
 - [hashicorp.com: Manage Kubernetes Secrets for Flux with HashiCorp Vault](https://www.hashicorp.com/blog/manage-kubernetes-secrets-for-flux-with-hashicorp-vault) Configure the Secrets Store CSI driver with HashiCorp Vault to securely inject secrets into **Flux** or other GitOps tools on Kubernetes.
+- [==hashicorp.com: How to Integrate Your Application with Vault: Static Secrets==](https://www.hashicorp.com/blog/how-to-integrate-your-application-with-vault-static-secrets) Learn how to retrieve static secrets from HashiCorp Vault in a real-world setting using a new sample application.

 #### HashiCorp Vault Agent
 - [Vault Agent 🌟](https://www.vaultproject.io/docs/agent)